ScottyLabs/wdw/deployment/lab/index.md

 Typically a `.com` name will run somewhere ~10 dollars for a year.
 There are some free locations out there, your mileage may vary.
-You can get a free one from NameCheap by using the (GitHub Student Developer Pack)[gh-eduction].
+You can get a free one from NameCheap by using the (GitHub Student Developer Pack)[gh-education].

-## setting up the domain name
+## Setting up the Domain Name

 We'll now be setting up the domain as required by GitHub.
 This is documented [here](https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/).
 In short, we want to add two `A` records to our domain that point to GitHub,